 There is some scientific basis for the idea that vegetarian men 'taste' better, as the exclusion of meat has the effect of reducing the uric acid concentration in semen.
 However, a proper intervention study measuring seminal uric acid levels has not been conducted

 Some supplements have been noted to alter the taste of semen, although science on this exact claim is somewhat lacking (an ethics board may not approve of such 'blinded' studies).
 Bromelain is a mixture of compounds from pineapple and possesses volatile aromatics that appear to make semen taste like pineapple; this seems to occur at a cup of pineapple daily.
 Fenugreek has also been reported to make semen taste like maple syrup taste, probably through the aromatic compound sotoline, which can also make your urine smell like maple syrup when one is supplementing with fenugreek.

 Vanilla has been reported to have its aromatics present in semen.

-Yes, it is likely that some supplements and foods can alter the taste of semen, but there is a lack of proper research on this topic
+It is likely that some supplements and foods can alter the taste of semen, but there is a lack of proper research on this topic